kuzudb/kuzudb.github.io/docs/data-import/npy-import.md

 ---

 # Data Import from NPY Files (**Experimental**)
 The npy format is the standard binary file format in NumPy for persisting a single arbitrary numpy array on disk.
-Kùzu supports `NPY COPY FROM` statement to import a set of npy files into a node table.
+Kùzu supports `COPY FROM BY COLUMN` statement to import a set of npy files into a node table.

 ## Notes
 This feature is an experimental feature and will evolve.
+We are exploring how to enable bulk loading in a column by column manner.
 The primary use case is to load large node features that are stored in npy format.
 Currently we have the following constraints:
 - **Starting with empty tables**: see [notes in CSV import](csv-import.md#several-notes) for details.
 - **NPY file to column**: An npy file will be loaded as a node table column.
 So in the copy statement, the number of npy files should be euqal to the number of columns defined in DDL.
 - **Numerical type only**: An npy file must contain numerical values only.